deanishe/alfred-workflow/docs/user-manual/update.rst

         # Your username and the workflow's repo's name
         'github_slug': 'username/reponame',
         # The version (i.e. release/tag) of the installed workflow
+        # If a `version` file exists in the root of your workflow,
+        # this key may be omitted
         'version': __version__,
         # Optional number of days between checks for updates
         'frequency': 7